 Published by Cicerone, “Walking the Hebridean Way” is currently the only available hiking guidebook for the Hebridean Way.

-On 192 pages it contains a lot of practical advice for traveling the Outer Hebrides and walking the Hebridean Way in particular.
+On 192 pages it contains a lot of practical advice for travelling the Outer Hebrides and walking the Hebridean Way in particular.
 There is also a section with background information on the Outer Hebrides and the trail – the history, flora and wildlife on the islands, geology etc.

 The book describes the trail in 10 stages, but also offers suggestions for 8- and 14-day itineraries.
 The detailed trail descriptions are useful for day-to-day use, there are small maps for reference and distance markers which make it easier to keep track of your progress.